Yoga Classes & Workshops

 - Meditation Techniques (Dhyanam)

-Four types of classes are offered and described below.
+Four types of yoga classes are offered and described below as well as thematic yoga workshops.

 I. Yoga Nidra